Sagarkumar2004/React-Docmed/README.md

 # Getting Started with Create React App

-This project is live here https://sagarkumar2004.github.io/React-Docmed/.
+This project is live here https://sagarkumar2004.github.io/React-Docmed/, you can follow the following steps.

 ## Available Scripts